rails/rails/guides/source/testing.md

 Like everything else in your Rails application, you can test your routes.

+NOTE: If your application has complex routes, Rails provides a number of useful helpers to test them.

 For more information on routing assertions available in Rails, see the API documentation for [`ActionDispatch::Assertions::RoutingAssertions`](http://api.rubyonrails.org/classes/ActionDispatch/Assertions/RoutingAssertions.html).

 Testing Views